 Sustainable sanitary pads by Carmesi: These all-natural pads incorporate bamboo fibre and corn starch, are packaged in paper, and come with fully biodegradable disposal pouches.

 Colgate tooth powder: This is an alternative to the plastic tubes of tooth paste that are everywhere nowadays.
 Granted, there’s still some plastic on there, but at least it’s not ALL plastic.
-And you can carry it in your cabin baggage while travelling.
+And you can carry it in your cabin baggage while travelling, if you like.
 But the quest for plastic-free oral hygiene continues.